Carol Schmidt (Karl-Ferdinand Alexander Schmidt) (1846 – 1928)

 Constantin Stere (1865 – 1936)

-Romanian politician, jurist, professor, scholar and writer.
-In his youth, for his participation in the Narodnic revolutionary movement, he was sentenced by the Russian Tsarist authorities to imprisonment and exile in Siberia for 6 years (1886-1892).
-For 30 years he carried out remarkable publishing activity, being the founder and editor...
+Politician, jurist, professor, scholar, and Romanian writer.
+In his youth, for his involvement in the narodnik revolutionary movement, he was sentenced by the Tsarist Russian authorities to prison and exile in Siberia for 6 years (1886-1892).
+For 30 years, he carried out remarkable journalistic activity, being the founder and editor...

 Nicolae Donici (1874 -1956)